ebeneditos/telegram.bot/docs/index.md

 # Introduction to the Telegram Bot API

 We can control our Bot by sending HTTPS requests to Telegram.
 This means that the simplest way to interact with our Bot is through a web browser.
 By visiting different URLs, we send different commands to our Bot.
 The simplest command is one where we get information about our Bot.
-Visit the following URL in your browser (substituting the bot token that you got before)
+Visit the following URL in your browser (substituting the `TOKEN` that you got before)

 `https://api.telegram.org/botTOKEN/getMe`